AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 1. Ensure CSQ/HG is properly trained and equipped to run weekly practices NLT LLAB #3.
 2. Send out weekly POC PMT feedback surveys NLT Wednesday.
 3. Delivering all Missed PMT memos to OFC NLT Friday.
+4. Deliver an Entry Control Point lesson on LLAB #8.

 ### Inspector General (345 CSQ/IG) – C/Lt Col Jacob Villeneuve
 **Function:** Serves as the point of contact for safety, mal-training, and honor code concerns outside of the chain of command and promotes cadet readiness.